jcontesti/automatic-spotify-playlist-creator/README.md

-# Scrap to Spotify playlist helper
+# Scrapy to Spotify
-Python application that allows to update a playlist in Spotify from songs titles, artists, albums and lables scrapped from any web page.
+Python application that allows to update a playlist in Spotify from songs titles, artists, albums and lables extracted with Scrapy (https://scrapy.org) from any web page.